Netatalk 4.4.0

 -s volume : Volume name to mount for testing

--u user : Username for authentication (default: current uid)
+-u user : Username for authentication with AFP server (default: current uid)

 -v : Verbose output